TheGodVishnu21/Basic-Discord-Bot/README.md

 # Basic-Discord-Bot
-A very Basic discord.py for starters.
+A very Basic discord.py for Beginners.